Convection oven: History

 The first oven with a fan to circulate air was invented in 1914 but it was never launched commercially.

 The first convection oven in wide use was the Maxson Whirlwind Oven, introduced in 1945.

 Convection ovens have been in wide use since 1945.

 In 2006, Groupe SEB introduced the world's first air fryer, under the Actifry brand of convection ovens in the French market.

 In 2010, Philips introduced the Airfryer brand of convection oven at the IFA Berlin consumer electronics fair.
 By 2018, the term "air fryer" was starting to be used generically.

-In the United States convection ovens experienced a surge in popularity in the late 2010s and early 2020s with a reported 36% of U.S. households having one in 2020 and an estimated 60% of U.S. households having one in 2023.
+In the United States convection ovens experienced a surge in popularity in the late 2010s and early 2020s with a reported 36% of US households having one in 2020 and an estimated 60% of US households having one in 2023.
 Food manufacturers have responded by adding air frying instructions on a number of products and pre air-fried products also coming to market.

 In the UK, air fryers have surged in popularity since the early 2020s, with a 2024 study claiming that 1 in 5 Britons surveyed said that air fryers are their most commonly used cooking device.